If you have any questions please email: email@example.com

 Waitrose are also popular although slightly more expensive. |

-Have a look at the following guide for information about local restaurants and shops selling authentic international food.
-We will also have a "Shopping and eating out in Plymouth" video coming soon!
+Have a look at our guide on local restaurants and shops selling authentic international food and watch our video on shopping and eating out in Plymouth.

 For household goods such as bedding, Wilkinsons and Primark offer reasonably priced items.
 Bigger supermarkets may also have household items as well.

 Are there any clubs and societies I can join?